 Annuity owners who want to transfer ownership to someone else, such as another family member or trusted friend, will be subject to income taxes on anything earned by the annuity at the time of the transfer.
 The only exceptions are when ownership is transferred to a current spouse, or a former spouse in a divorce settlement.

-There may also be federal gift taxes that apply in transfers, and the 2017 rate is 40 percent.
-But transferring an annuity worth less than $14,000 would not be subject to any taxes since that’s the 2017 exclusion rate (the same rate it has been since 2014.)
+There may also be federal gift taxes that apply in transfers, and the 2018 rate is 40 percent.
+But transferring an annuity worth less than $15,000 would not be subject to any taxes since that’s the 2018 exclusion rate.

 While annuity owners can sell their rights to future payments on most types of annuities, with the exception of those held in IRA accounts or life-only “immediate annuities,” they will have to pay taxes on any gains.

-Selling a tax-deferred contract that you bought yourself (meaning that it was not part of a court-ordered settlement) means incurring federal tax liabilities for any earnings along with an additional 10 percent penalty if you’re under the age of 59 years and six months old.
+Selling a tax-deferred contract that you bought (meaning that it was not part of a court-ordered settlement) means incurring federal tax liabilities for any earnings along with an additional 10 percent penalty if you’re under the age of 59 years and six months.